We can always memorize new chords. That’s not hard.

 The following is an example of a triad.

 In order to find each interval, we have to count semitones (frets) from the root note.
 For example, a perfect fifth is seven frets from the root, a major third is four frets from the root and so on.
-For help counting, refer to this guitar interval chart or the full article at Guitar Chalk.

 If you’re comfy, we’re ready to define and build our seventh chord.